neilEke/tubetracker/README.md

 ### Data Anomalies - to be dealt with
 Most lines on the map by cartometro have points at termini, offering mulitple platforms that trains could arrive on/depart from.
-Trains can enter/leave the 'passenger network' into depots, normally only at the start and end of its duties.
+Trains can enter/leave the 'passenger network' into depots, normally only at the start and end of its duties via points.
+Trains can terminate early and use turning points to swap ends and return.